12beesinatrenchcoat/ecologything/README.md

 # Licensing
 You can use whatever you want here.
-All code is under the [Unlicense](https://github.com/AndyThePie/ecologything/blob/master/LICENSE), all text is under [CC0](https://creativecommons.org/publicdomain/zero/1.0/), images have their own respective licenses, please check the [README.md in /images](https://github.com/AndyThePie/ecologything/blob/master/images/README.md).
+All code is under the [Unlicense](https://github.com/AndyThePie/ecologything/blob/master/LICENSE).